The Last Days<br>of Raggedy<br>Anne & Andy

 He pointed to a little room tucked away in the corner, next to the bathrooms.
 They sprinted across the open area, jumping over the assorted bodies spread all about.
 Anne was the first to reach the door.

 Andrews was maybe ten steps behind his sister when he passed a bloated female carcass laying between him and the security office.
-As he leapt over it, it’s arm flailed and caught his ankle in mid-air.
+As he leaped over it, it’s arm flailed and caught his ankle in mid-air.
 He came down on his other foot the wrong way and twisted his ankle.
 He landed on his back and his head slammed onto the cool floor.

 He was stunned.

 His ears were ringing.
 For a second he didn’t know where he was, or what was going on.
-That is, until he felt the strong grip on his injured ankle.
+That is until he felt the strong grip on his injured ankle.

 The pain woke him up.
 His eyes sprang open and he looked back to see the bloated woman pulling him toward her by his ankle.
 She moaned as she slowly pulled him closer.
 Her rancid jaws slowly chewing on air.
 Her eyes staring widely had his ankle.